Baird’s Trogon can be seen in the canopy of the humid rainforest in Costa Rica Photo: Rich Hoyer

 Day 3: Our hotel is in a lovely valley in the Cordillera de Talamanca, where we’ll have easy access to most of the montane species endemic to the area, also known as the Chiriqui Highlands, which extends into westernmost Panama.
 We’ll birdwatch along dirt roads through mid-elevation montane forest, where we’ll encounter many new species including Fiery-throated Hummingbird, Black-capped Flycatcher, Long-tailed Silky-flycatcher, Sooty and Mountain Thrushes, Sooty-capped Chlorospingus, and Yellow-thighed and Large-footed Finches.
 The gardens of our hotel may give us our first views of the magnificent Resplendent Quetzal, for which there’s sure to be a fruiting aguacatillo tree or an active nest within a short walk or drive.
-At the hotel’s hummingbird feeders we can expect White-throated Mountain-gem, Lesser Violetear, and Talamanca Hummingbird, while the flowers in the gardens are preferred by Volcano and Scintillant Hummingbirds.
+At flowers and hummingbird feeders we can expect many species of hummingbird, including White-throated Mountain-gem, Lesser Violetear, and Talamanca Hummingbird.
 During our stay here we’ll continue up the cordillera, where above treeline we’ll look for such high-elevation specialities as Timberline Wren, Peg-billed Finch, and Volcano Junco.
 Night in San Gerardo de Dota.

 Day 4: After a final look for any specialities we may have missed – perhaps Black-cheeked Warbler, Buffy Tuftedcheek, or Ochraceous Pewee – we’ll drop out of the highlands and work our way south.
 We’ll make opportunistic roadside stops as we start noticing more and more tropical birds from the bus, such as Roadside Hawk, Gray-capped Flycatcher, or perhaps even Pearl Kite or Streaked Saltator.
 As we continue down to the Pacific lowlands near Golfito and on to the more humid Osa Peninsula, roadside birds could include such tropical excitement as Yellow-throated Toucan, Crested Guan, and Golden-naped Woodpecker.
 We’ll plan to arrive at our lodge with enough time to get oriented and perhaps do some owling near the grounds.
 Night at Bosque del Río Tigre.